RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 5. Click **Cancel** as you are not going to apply these changes for this demo.

 You can change your Eclipse preferences and rename without the **Rename COBOL Element** dialog box.
-To do this,go to **Window \> Preferences**, navigate to **Rocket Software \> COBOL \> Editor**, and deselect the **Rename in editor without dialog** check box.
+To do this, go to **Window \> Preferences**, navigate to **Rocket Software \> COBOL \> Editor**, and deselect the **Rename in editor without dialog** check box.

 **Smart Editing**

-Next, we are going to look at the smart editing feature with background COBOL parsing.
-First, you will check the IDE preferences for suggestions that Content Assist offers you in the editor:
+Next, you will look at the smart editing feature with background COBOL parsing.
+First, check the IDE preferences for suggestions that Content Assist offers you in the editor:

 1. Click **Window \> Preferences** and navigate to **Rocket Software \> COBOL \> Editor \> Content Assist**.
 2. Select **Enable auto activation** and click **Apply and Close**.